 Snow, slopes, mulled wine – these are not necessarily the first things that come to mind when you think of Africa.
 On the contrary, safaris and elephants come to mind.
 Consequently, only a few people know that skiing is quite possible on the African continent.
 The standards there may be somewhat removed from those in European ski areas, but the atmosphere has been kept as authentic as possible, attracting more and more tourists with its very special charm.
 SnowTrex has compiled 5 good reasons for skiing in Africa.

-1. Skiing amongst the Savannah
+1. Skiing through the Savannah landscape

 If you’ve always wanted to get to know and love a skiing area of a very special kind, you should definitely make a detour to the enclave of Lesotho, which is only four hours away from Johannesburg, during your next holiday in South Africa.
 In the south of the country lies a ski area called “Afri Ski”.
 The ski season falls on our summer months and lasts from mid-June to the end of August.
-Founded in 2005, the resort is intended to shine as Africa’s largest ski area in the future and already offers interesting conditions: at a proud 3,300 m, the only piste to date leads through the Savannah landscape characterised by traditional mud houses and narrow roads.
+Founded in 2005, the resort is intended to shine as Africa’s largest ski area in the future and already offers interesting conditions: at a proud height of 3,300 m, the only piste to date leads through the Savannah landscape characterised by traditional mud houses and narrow roads.
 Incidentally, this ski area in southern Africa has a very well-maintained website and a lot is being done to make the resort attractive.
 In 2008, a snowboard park was opened, and there are also a number of events on offer, such as the Kings Cup slalom race (Lesotho Championship) or a big air jump on a large kicker.

 2. White wonders